If you’d like to become a carer for Corinium Care, please take the time to read through the information contained in the questions and answers below.

 To call Zimbabwe: +263 + city area code + number you wish to call

 To call South Africa: +27 + number you wish to call

 To call in/out United Kingdom: +44 to dial in, and +00 to dial out

 If you are calling the UK, don’t forget to drop the 0 off the area code, eg. +44 (0)1453 839290

 How many weeks am I expected to work?

-Carers are engaged for a week at a time.
+Carers are employed for a week at a time.
 However, we like our carers to commit to a work period lasting several weeks or months.
 Most of our carers work for three to six months before taking a break.
 This allows our clients greater consistency of care and our carers a more settled work environment.
-We are unlikely to engage a carer for periods of less than two months.